Raja Rajan (film): Plot

 Upon from the pressure from Priyamohini to stand up for the righteous, Udhayachandhran refuses to murder Uthselan when ordered by Nagavelan gets arrested for this.
 When Uthselan and Rajarajan intend to inform Queen Senbagavalli and Princess Rama that King Keerthivarman is safe and transfer them to a safe place, Rajarajan proceeds but Uthselan is killed by Nagavelan.
 Rajarajan manages to meet Queen Senbagavalli and Princess Rama and informs them about King Keerthivarman but then is attacked by Nagavelan's soldiers.
-Priyamohini helpes the wounded Rajarajan and hides him.
+Priyamohini helped the wounded Rajarajan and hides him.
 Priyamohini sets Udhayachandhran free in order for the latter to assist Rajarajan and both men became good friends.
 Udhayachandhran reveals his love to Priyamohini but she does not reciprocate as she is in love with Rajarajan even though he loves Princess Rama.
 Vengkathevan tricks Nagavelan's soldiers and enters Nagavelan's palace and pretend to claim that Rajarajan is a traitor.
 Nagavelan believes this and sends his best soldiers to assist Vengkathevan to capture Rajarajan, instead Nagavelans soldier is captured by Vengkathevan's men.

 Nagavelan assaults Princess Rama and intervened by Priyamohini but to no avail.
 Priyamohini rushes to seek Rajarajan and Udhayachandhran help but was surprised too see Udhayachnadhran has a duel with Rajarajan in order to win Pryamohini's heart.
 Priyamohini is accidentally killed by Udhayachnadhran while she was trying to intervene in their sword fight.
 Meanwhile, Venkathevan and King Keerthivarman drive Nangoor's soldiers into Chozha country.
 Nagavelan tries to escape but is killed by Rajarajan.
 Rajarajan weds Princess Rama and becomes the king of Chozha.